 The advantages of a conservatorship include safeguarding the person against fraud from contracting, conveying property or marrying.

-For example, a disabled individual may be persuaded to sign a check and cash it by people he or she does not know.
-This individual is doing so without understanding that a fraudulent transaction is underway by others who seek to take advantage of the disabled victim.
+For example, a disabled individual may be persuaded to sign a check and cash it by people they do not know.
+This individual is doing so without the understanding that a fraudulent transaction is underway by others who seek to take advantage of him or her.